smeijer/leaflet-geosearch/README.md

 `marker` can be set to any instance of a (custom) `L.Icon`.

 `popupFormat` is callback function for displaying text on popup.

+`resultFormat` is callback function for modifying the search result texts (e. g. in order to hide address components or change its ordering).

 `maxMarker` determines how many last results are kept in memory.
 Default 1, but perhaps you want to show the last `x` results when searching for new queries as